 Blog

-Error 0x80080005 is one of the most common problems related to Windows activation.
-It can occur regardless of the version—Home, Pro, or Enterprise—and affects Windows 7, 8.1, 10, and 11.
-This message often accompanies an attempt to activate the system after reinstallation or changing the product key.
-Fortunately, there are several proven methods that can effectively solve this problem.
+Error 0x80080005 is one of the most common issues related to Windows activation.
+It can occur regardless of the version—including Home, Pro, and Enterprise editions—and affects Windows 7, 8.1, 10, and 11.
+This error message often appears when attempting to activate the system after a reinstallation or a change in the product key.
+Fortunately, there are several proven methods that can effectively resolve this issue.

 What does error code 0x80080005 mean?

-Error code 0x80080005 is related to a problem with starting the service responsible for activating the operating system.
-It most often indicates problems with accessing system components, lack of administrative privileges, corrupted system files, or registry errors.
-It can also occur in situations where the system cannot connect to Microsoft's activation servers.
+Error code 0x80080005 is related to an issue with starting the service responsible for activating the operating system.
+It most often indicates problems accessing system components, a lack of administrative privileges, corrupted system files, or registry errors.
+It can also occur when the system is unable to connect to Microsoft’s activation servers.

 Effective ways to fix error 0x80080005

-1. Restart your computer and try to activate the system again.
+1. Restart your computer and try activating the system again

-Although it sounds trivial, restarting the system can sometimes solve temporary problems with system services.
-After restarting, try activating again via Settings > System > Activation or Control Panel > System and Security > System.
+Although it may sound trivial, restarting the system can sometimes resolve temporary issues with system services.
+After restarting, try activating the system again via Settings > System > Activation or Control Panel > System and Security > System.

-2. Checking the operation of Windows Update and related components
+2. Checking the operation of Windows Update and its components

-Error 0x80080005 may occur if the services responsible for updates and activation are not working correctly.
+Error 0x80080005 may occur if the services responsible for updates and activation are not working properly.

 Step 1: Start the Windows Update service